 We’re confident that the current policies and protocols we have in place are sufficient to ensure the safety of employees already working at company locations and the small number of people who will return over the next several weeks.

-In addition to social distancing, all employees at company locations must wear approved COVID-19 PPE, unless approved to follow CDC guidelines for fully vaccinated individuals (visit this page to learn more).
+In addition to social distancing, all employees at company locations must wear approved COVID-19 PPE, unless approved by Exelon OHS to wear an It’s Time and \working in a county with low or moderate spread.
 Stringent cleaning practices are followed and some parts of our facilities, such as cafeterias and common areas, are either off limits or have additional safety measures in place.
-In order to maintain six feet between workstations, you may be assigned to a new workstation.
+In order to maintain six feet between workstations where required,you may be assigned to a new workstation.
 For more information on safety measures, please visit the Coronavirus Information Center.

 The company has put in place safety protocols based on CDC, local and state directions that reduce the risk of exposure to COVID-19 in the workplace.
-However, since I’m not a medical professional, let’s talk with the Occupational Health Safety (OHS) team about your concerns.
+However, if you still have concerns regarding yhour individual risks, please talk with the Occupational Health Safety (OHS) team about your concerns.
 They can help determine the best next steps for your specific situation.

 The company has put in place safety protocols based on the CDC, local and state directions that reduce the risk of exposure to COVID-19 in the workplace.
 When you get home, the CDC recommends that you sanitize anything you touch, change out of work clothes and shower before interacting with family members.
 Additionally, we could talk with the Occupational Health Services (OHS) team about your concerns.
 They may have additional resources or next steps for your specific situation.